Abhinic123/bookpotato/replit.md

 ## Overview

-BookPotato (formerly BorrowBooks and BookShare) is a community-driven digital library platform facilitating book sharing within residential societies, schools, and offices.
-It enables users to lend and borrow books, buy and sell books, manage rentals with payment processing, utilize barcode scanning for book identification, and participate in a gamification system.
-The platform aims to create a comprehensive rental and marketplace system, offering a new way for community members to share resources and earn through their book collections.
+BookPotato is a community-driven digital library platform designed for residential societies, schools, and offices.
+Its core purpose is to facilitate book sharing through lending, borrowing, buying, and selling.
+Key capabilities include rental management with payment processing, barcode scanning for book identification, a gamification system (Brocks credits and ranking), and real-time communication.
+The platform aims to foster a vibrant book-sharing ecosystem within defined communities.

 ## User Preferences